The Communist Manifesto: Synopsis

 The Communist Manifesto is divided into a preamble and four sections.
-The introduction begins: "A spectre is haunting Europe—the spectre of communism."
+The preamble begins: "A spectre is haunting Europe—the spectre of communism."
 Pointing out that it was widespread for politicians—both those in government and those in the opposition—to label their opponents as communists, the authors infer that those in power acknowledge communism to be a power in itself.
-Subsequently, the introduction exhorts communists to openly publish their views and aims, which is the very function of the manifesto.
+Subsequently, the preamble exhorts communists to openly publish their views and aims, which is the very function of the Manifesto.

-The first section of the Manifesto, "Bourgeois and Proletarians", outlines historical materialism, and states that "the history of all hitherto existing society is the history of class struggles".
+The first section of the document, "Bourgeois and Proletarians", outlines historical materialism, and states that "the history of all hitherto existing society is the history of class struggles".
 According to the authors, all societies in history had taken the form of an oppressed majority exploited by an oppressive minority.
-In Marx and Engels' time, they say that under capitalism, the industrial working class, or 'proletariat', engages in class struggle against the owners of the means of production, the 'bourgeoisie'.The bourgeoisie, through the "constant revolutionising of production [and] uninterrupted disturbance of all social conditions" have emerged as the supreme class in society, displacing all the old powers of feudalism.
-The bourgeoisie constantly exploits the proletariat for its labour power, creating profit for themselves and accumulating capital.
-In doing so, however, Marx and Engels describe the bourgeoisie as serving as "its own grave-diggers"; as they believe the proletariat will inevitably become conscious of their own potential and rise to power through revolution, overthrowing the bourgeoisie.
+Marx and Engels claim that in their time under capitalism, the industrial working class, or "proletariat", is engaging in class struggle against the owners of the means of production, the "bourgeoisie".
+The bourgeoisie, through the "constant revolutionising of production [and] uninterrupted disturbance of all social conditions" had emerged by 1848 as the supreme class in society, displacing all the old powers of feudalism.
+The bourgeoisie continuously exploits the proletariat for its labour power, creating profit for themselves and accumulating capital.
+In doing so, however, Marx and Engels argue that the bourgeois class is serving as "its own grave-diggers" because, in the view of the authors, proletarians will inevitably become conscious of their own potential and rise to power through revolution, overthrowing the bourgeoisie.